2009 Boston Red Sox season

 The 2009 Boston Red Sox season was the 109th season in the franchise's Major League Baseball history.
-The Red Sox finished second in the American League East with a record of 95 wins and 67 losses, eight games behind the New York Yankees, who went on to win the 2009 World Series.
-The Red Sox qualified for the postseason as the AL wild card, but were swept by the American League West champion Los Angeles Angels of Anaheim in the ALDS.
+The Red Sox finished second in the American League East with a record of 95–67, eight games behind the New York Yankees, who went on to win the 2009 World Series.
+The Red Sox qualified for the postseason as the AL wild card but were swept by the American League West champion Los Angeles Angels of Anaheim in the ALDS.

 Roster

 Regular season

+The team introduced blue alternate jerseys, worn on some road games in place of their traditional gray tops.

 The Red Sox opened the season with a postponement due to rain.
 However, on April 7, the season began at Fenway with the first pitch being thrown by Edward Kennedy, who later died in August.
 The Red Sox got off to a slow start, going 2–6 in the first eight games.
 However, the Sox won 11 straight games beginning on April 15.
 The win streak was Boston's longest since 2006 when they had a 12-game win streak.
 A highlight of the streak was Jacoby Ellsbury's steal of home on April 26 to cap off a three-game sweep of the New York Yankees.
 They finished April with a record of 14–8 and tied with the Toronto Blue Jays for the division lead.
 Also, Jerry Remy, NESN color commentator, had surgery to remove a small area of cancer on his lung.
 While recovering he also got pneumonia.
 He also was suffering from fatigue and depression.
 These are the people who filled in for him: Dennis Eckersley, Dave Roberts, Buck Martinez, Tony Massarotti, Rance Mulliniks, Rex Hudler, Ron Coomer, Ken Rosenthal, Kevin Kennedy, Dwight Evans, Sean Casey, Jim Kaat, Gordon Edes, Bob Montgomery, Frank Viola, Sean McAdam, Brian Daubach, and Rick Dempsey.

 The team flattened out in May, going 15–14 in the month and falling to third in the division behind the Yankees and the Blue Jays.
 Through the first two months of the season, slugger David Ortiz struggled, batting .185 with one home run.
 Additionally, pitcher Daisuke Matsuzaka was placed on the disabled list after just two starts with an injury that manager Terry Francona attributed to his participation in the 2009 World Baseball Classic.
 Off the field, announcer Jerry Remy, of NESN television, was replaced by Dennis Eckersley beginning on May 6 as Remy began undergoing cancer treatment.
 Despite these struggles, the Red Sox set an American League record, tying the Major League record, on May 7 by scoring 12 runs without recording an out during the 6th inning of a game against the Cleveland Indians.